enexspecial/inteligent-compliance-engine/README.md

    # Start all backend services with Docker Compose
    docker-compose up -d

-   # Start web application (in new terminal)
-   cd web
-   npm start

    # Start mobile application (in new terminal)
    cd mobile
    npm start